rrudolph/chis-tools/README.md

 Example csv output.
 This allows for inspection of broken links or where layers point to data on disk:<br>
 <img src="img/aprx_lister_output.JPG">

+## Geoprocessing Metadata Stripper Tool

+### Purpose
+Strips geoprocessing metadata from one or more featureclass or shapefiles.

+### To Use
+Open tool in ArcGIS Pro.
+Drag and drop features from catalog window.
+Accepts muiltiple files. <br>